hmc-cs-131/cs131-course-notes/markdown/lec01.md

 ### CS 131: Programming Languages
 # Welcome to Programming Languages

+**Notes: these notes include information shared during the first day of class, as well as in Module 1.1.**

 ## Course Information
 ### Professors
 - Lucas Bang, "Prof. Bang" (he/him)